NativeScript/nativescript-cli/docs/man_pages/publishing/appstore-upload.md

 ### Options

 * `--ipa` - If set, will use provided .ipa file instead of building the project.
-* `--appleApplicationSpecificPassword` - Specified the password for your Apple ID that let you sign in to your account and securely access the information you stores from iTunes Transporter application.
+* `--appleApplicationSpecificPassword` - Specifies the password for accessing the information you store in iTunes Transporter application.
-* `--appleSessionBase64` - The session that will be reused instead of triggering a new login each time NativeScript CLI communicates with Apple's APIs.
+* `--appleSessionBase64` - The session that will be used instead of triggering a new login each time NativeScript CLI communicates with Apple's APIs.

 ### Arguments